Notes on the Geography of Australia: Broken Hill

 Water tanks near the headframe stand on the only surviving bit of the rock that Charlie Rasp saw and recognized as "gossan," a rock found around or near an ore body.
 "Mullock" was the derisive term used by the Silverton miners for the same rock before they learned what it signified.
 Rasp, a German immigrant working on a sheep station, reckoned he knew better.

-Like so many mines, this one has had previous lives and began in 1936 as New Broken Hill Consolidated.
 In 2012 it produced 130,000 tons of zinc and lead in concentrate.
 The only other miner in the neighborhood, apart from secondary recovery operations, is CBH Resources, which operates what it calls the Rasp Mine and annually produces about 65,000 tons of metal in concentrate.

 Here, atop the tailings pile, is the Miners' Memorial, a monument to those who died in the mines.